 The decisions of the Senate, both motions and announcements are subject to veto by The Throne and the Imperial Synod.
 Any veto automatically cancels the motion or announcement, as if it had been a motion which was voted down.
 A motion that is vetoed cannot be raised again before the start of the next summit.

 The Imperial Synod, either the Assembly of Nine or the General Assembly may veto any motion with constitutional implications.
 In addition, the General Assembly of the Synod may veto any one Senate decision during any summit, using its veto.
-A veto by the Synod must be exercised before the start of the next session (as discussed on the veto page).
+A veto by the Synod must be submitted before the start of the next session (as discussed on the veto page).

 The Throne may veto any vote that occurs as part of a Senate session while they are present.